NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Generative Modeling of Operating System Interfaces

 We formalize the task of simulating operating system (OS) graphical interfaces as an autoregressive generative modeling problem.
 At each discrete timestep $t$, the model predicts the next graphical frame $x_t$ based on the sequence of previously observed frames $x_{<t} = x_0, x_1, \dots, x_{t-1}$ and user input events $a_{\le t}= a_1, a_2, \dots, a_{t}$ up to and including the current timestep.

-Formally, each frame $x_t$ is represented as an image tensor $x_t \in \mathbb{R}^{H \times W \times C}$, with $H$ and $W$ denoting image height and width, respectively, and $C$ the number of color or feature channels.
-The input event $a_t$ at timestep $t$ includes cursor coordinates $(x, y)$, binary indicators for mouse clicks (left or right), and a binary vector indicating which keyboard keys are pressed or released.\footnote{We assume user inputs are discretized and associated with each graphical frame, aggregating any events occurring between frames at the subsequent timestep.}
+Formally, each frame $x_t$ is represented as an image tensor $x_t \in \mathbb{R}^{H \times W \times C}$, with $H$ and $W$ denoting image height and width, and $C$ the number of color or feature channels.
+The input event $a_t$ at timestep $t$ includes cursor coordinates $(x, y)$, binary indicators for mouse clicks (left or right), and a binary vector indicating which keyboard keys are pressed or released.

-The joint probability distribution of an OS graphical sequence given user inputs can be expressed as:
+The probability distribution of an OS graphical sequence given user inputs can be expressed as:

-where $\theta$ represents the parameters of our neural generative model.
+where $\theta$ represents the parameters of the neural generative model.

-Unlike standard video generation, OS simulation must respond instantly to unpredictable user inputs, often causing abrupt changes in the interface, such as when a new application is launched.
+Unlike video generation~\citep{singer2022makeavideo, ho2022imagenvideo,openai2024sora}, OS simulation must respond instantly to unpredictable user inputs, often causing abrupt changes in the interface, such as when a new application is launched.
 This contrasts with the smooth, predictable transitions typical in video generation.
 As a result, the model must maintain accurate and responsive state tracking.
 Next, we describe the NeuralOS architecture and training strategies designed for these requirements.